kubernetes-sigs/gateway-api/site-src/v1alpha2/guides/simple-gateway.md

 # Deploying a simple Gateway

-!!! danger
-    This page has not been updated for v1alpha2 yet.

 The simplest possible deployment is a Gateway and Route resource which are deployed together by the same owner.
 This represents a similar kind of model